hrishikesh1990/freelancer_report/docs/2-state-of-remote-work.md

 Scott Hanford, Director of Customer Acquisition at Invision, on a podcast with us shared the importance of slack channels:

-> **"**
->
-> ...things we have done where we find success at Invision and in my own team are: Channels in slack where people have certain interests.
+> "...things we have done where we find success at Invision and in my own team are: Channels in slack where people have certain interests.
 We have got about a few hundred at this point from cryptocurrency to NBA.....That's actually how you can really have like a socialisation of certain themes and things that you are interested in with other co-workers.

 ## Companies are slowly recognising that having a 100% remote company is better than partially remote teams